 A list of resources to help minority women business owners reach their goals.

-Add to that an overall lack of mentorship and business resources available to these communities, and it’s clear why businesses led by female minorities face unique challenges.
+But too often minority women entrepreneurs face an overall lack of mentorship and business resources available to these communities, and it’s clear why businesses led by female minorities face unique challenges.

-To help address those challenges, as well as potential issues finding funding, we’ve compiled a list of resources to help Black, Asian-American, and Latina women business owners.
+To help address those challenges, as well as potential issues finding funding, we’ve compiled a list of resources to help Black, Asian American, and Latina women business owners.

 - The Growth Initiative from the National Minority Supplier Development Council allows certified minority-owned business enterprises (MBEs) to access equity capital from institutional investors with the National Association of Investment Companies (NAIC), a network of diverse private-equity firms and hedge funds.

-- Opportunity Fund provides loans to low- and moderate-income businesses in the arts, and those promoting economic and social justice.
+- Opportunity Fund and entrepreneurs of color.
+Opportunity Fund provides loans to low- and moderate-income businesses in the arts, and those promoting economic and social justice.
 The group is focused on helping African Americans achieve representation in more traditional seats of power.

 Grow your network and education